TIBCOSoftware/dovetail-contrib/hyperledger-fabric/operation/service/README.md

 If you use a cloud provider, i.e., `AWS`, `Azure`, or `GCP`, you can use a `bastion` host to build and test the gateway service, and thus you do not need to install anything on your local PC.
 Scripts are provided to setup the `bastion` host for each of the supported cloud providers.
 Refer to the folder for [AWS](../aws), [Azure](../az), or [GCP](../gcp) for more details.

-To build the service from source code for local test, you need to install the following prerequisites:
+For local test, the gateway service is already pre-built for Mac and Linux as `gateway-darwin` and `gateway-linux`.
+You may also build the service from source code, but you need to install the following prerequisites:

 * Download and install Go as described [here](https://golang.org/dl/)
 * Download and install `protoc` as described [here](https://grpc.io/docs/quickstart/go/)